thunderbird/webext-examples/manifest_v2/experiment.activityManager/readme.md

 ## Activity Manager Experiment Example

-This extension uses an Experiment to add an event to the *Clear List* button of the Activity Manager.
+This extension uses an Experiment to add a custom event to the *Clear List* button of the Activity Manager.

-Since the Activity Manager is not supported by WebExtension APIs, it is also not detectable through WebExtension APIs.
+Since the Activity Manager is not supported by WebExtension APIs, it is not detectable through WebExtension APIs.
 The window-opened detection code has to live inside an Experiment.
 This example is using the `startup` event of the Experiment to register a global window listener to be able to manipulate the Activity Manager.

-The Experiment defines a `ActivityManager.onCommand` event, which is fired when the *Clear List* button is clicked.
+The Experiment defines an `ActivityManager.onCommand` event, which is fired when the *Clear List* button is clicked.

 This extension also shows how to load code from a JSM file, which involves registering a custom `resource://` url.